MicrosoftDocs/nav-content/dynamics-nav-app/bi-create-reports-with-xbrl.md

 ---
-title: How to Create Reports with XBRL
+title: How to Create Reports with XBRL | Microsoft Docs
 description: XBRL, which stands for eXtensible Business Reporting Language, is an XML-based language for tagging financial data, and enabling businesses to efficiently and accurately process and share their data.
+services: project-madeira
+documentationcenter: ''
 author: SorenGP

-ms.prod: "dynamics-nav-2017"
+ms.service: dynamics365-financials
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na